There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Awkward public moments.

 Pros: Very few.
-If her parents already love you, perhaps they'll love you even more.
-And you won't have to spend two hours serially calling all of her relatives and repeating how-you-proposed stories and announcing your engagement--they're all there.
+If her parents already love you, perhaps they’ll love you even more.
+Also, you won’t have to spend hours serially calling all of her relatives and repeating how-you-proposed stories and announcing your engagement–they’re all there already.
 Whhooo.

-Cons: Don't do this.
-Ever.
-It puts crushing pressure on her, it's awkward for the family, and it robs the moment of all its privacy and dignity.
-Plus, proposing in front of the family is what the bad guy does in romantic comedies--Bradley Cooper in Wedding Crashers, Cal from Titanic, and the Soul Glo guy from Coming to America.
-Don't be that guy.
+Cons: This type of proposal can put crushing pressure on her, is awkward for the family, and can rob the moment of all its privacy and dignity.
+Plus, proposing in front of the family is what the bad guy does in romantic comedies–Bradley Cooper in Wedding Crashers, Cal from Titanic, and the Soul Glo guy from Coming to America.
+Don’t be the Soul Glo guy.

 Airplane Letters in the Sky